tathaha/Spidey/README.md

 Brief list of features:
 - customizable prefix
 - music
+- ability to launch a YouTube Together session in a voice channel (`s!yt2gether`)
 - localization support
 - chat filters
 - logging joins/leaves (with showing what invite link a user used to join)